bevyengine/rfcs/rfcs/45-stageless.md

 By configuring our systems with straightforward, local rules, we can allow the scheduler to pick one of the possible valid paths, optimizing as it sees fit without breaking our logic.
 Just as importantly, we are not over-constraining our ordering, allowing subtle ordering bugs to surface quickly and then be stamped out with a well-considered rule.

+### The `App` stores multiple schedules

+The `App` can store multiple `Schedules` in a `HashMap<Box<dyn ScheduleLabel>, Schedule>` storage.
+This is used for the enter and exit schedules of states, but can also be used to store, mutate and access additional schedules.
+You can even mutate the schedule that you are in, although you cannot mutate systems that are currently running (leading to a runtime panic), as that would be UB.

+You can access the schedules stored in the app using the `&Schedules` or `&mut Schedules` system parameters.
+Unsurprisingly, these never conflict with entities or resources in the `World`, as they are stored one level higher.
+The main schedule can be accessed using the `MainSchedule` unit struct as a schedule label.

 ### Introduction to system configuration

 When a function is added to a schedule, it is turned into a `RawSystem` and combined with a `SystemConfig` struct to create a `ConfiguredSystem`.